-The stair railing baluster spacing is too wide.
+INTERIOR 16.2 STAIRS The stair railing spacing at the stair treads is too wide.
 This is a hazard for small children.
-The baluster spacing should be reduced as a safety upgrade.
-Current standards require that a 4" sphere not pass through the railing.
+The railing spacing should be reduced as a safety upgrade.
+Current standards require that a 4" sphere not pass through or under the railing.